 Although Format.com used to cater to a broader range of creative industries, they’ve now put photographers at the front and center of what they do.
-As a result, their website builder comes packed with impressive features such as client galleries, watermarking, proofing, and integrations with Adobe Lightroom and Capture One.
+As a result, their website creator comes packed with impressive features such as client galleries, watermarking, proofing, and integrations with Adobe Lightroom and Capture One.
 They even offer an online Masterclass if you need a little bit of extra help with the business side of things.

 In fact, Format’s feature list is pretty similar to Pixpa’s.
 You’ve got 70+ polished templates to choose from (all mobile-friendly), which for the most part are easy to customize and edit, as long as you’re not looking to radically change-up the layout.
 And if you are, Format’s higher-level plans allow for CSS and HTML editing.

 They also offer a perfectly adequate blogging feature, SEO customization options, and an online store.
 But here’s where they start to fall a little short.
 The store offers zero integration with your client galleries – no options to sell images as prints, for example.
 As a result, Format’s proofing features are limited to allowing clients to ‘favourite’ or download images – they won’t be able to order selected images through your site.